Experience. Fortitude. Commitment.

 Below, you can read stories of just a few of the many clients Ms. Johnson has helped.

 State of Florida v.
 D.O. – The client was observed by police hitting the curb and then crossing the center line on the roadway.
 She ran a stoplight and made a right turn from the center lane.
 Police pulled her over, at which time the client was allegedly unable to roll down the automatic car window.
 After several attempts, she opened the truck door, at which time the officer said he smelled a strong odor of alcohol coming from her breath.
 The client admits to having had two vodka and orange juice drinks.
-The client submitted to field sobriety exercises that the officer said she “failed,” at which time she was arrested, transported to the jail and asked to submit to a breath test.
-The results were 0.151 and 0.152.
+The client submitted to field sobriety exercises that the officer said she “failed,” at which time she was arrested, transported to jail and asked to submit to a breath test.
+The results were .151% and .152%.
 The client was arrested and ultimately charged with DUI and possession of drugs without a prescription, as several prescription medications were recovered from her car upon her arrest.
-The client retained us, and we chose not to plead guilty and to take our chances at trial.
+The client retained attorney Johnson and chose not to plead guilty and to take their chances at trial.
 The counts were severed or separated, and the first trial was on the DUI.
-We were able to catch the officer in multiple contradictions between what he had previously said under oath at the DMV hearing and what he said on the stand.
-We were also able to impeach him with his own report as to what exercises were performed and how she did those exercises.
-We also elicited, through the breath test maintenance witness, that this machine was no longer in use at the time the case went to trial.
+Attorney Johnson was able to catch the officer in multiple contradictions between what he had previously said under oath at the DMV hearing and what he said on the stand.
+She was also able to impeach him with his own report as to what exercises were performed and how she did those exercises.
+She also elicited, through the breath test maintenance witness, that this machine was no longer in use at the time the case went to trial.
 The jury found the client not guilty of the DUI, and the state chose to drop the possession of drugs without a prescription charge after the judge granted a motion to suppress the police officer’s testimony due to his credibility problems in the first trial.

 State of Florida v.
-M.B. – The client was on probation for DUI in Duval County.
-The client is arrested for a new DUI in St. John’s County, where he blew 0.147 and 0.139 after having been involved in a traffic crash and for possession of new legend drugs without a prescription in Duval County.
+M.B. – The client was on probation for a DUI in Duval County.
+The client was arrested for a new DUI in St. Johns County, where he blew and had a blood alcohol level of about .147% and .139% after having been involved in a traffic crash and for possession of new legend drugs without a prescription in Duval County.
 A violation of probation was issued.
-We set up a DMV hearing where we prevailed and got the client’s license reinstated, won a motion to suppress the breath test results, were able to plead to a reduced charge of reckless driving in St. John’s County and were able to admit the violation of probation, whereby probation was reinstated and a new condition was added for the client to submit to a drug and alcohol evaluation.
+Attorney Johnson set up a DMV hearing where they prevailed and got the client’s license reinstated, won a motion to suppress the breath test results, were able to plead to a reduced charge of reckless driving in St. Johns County and were able to admit the violation of probation, whereby probation was reinstated and a new condition was added for the client to submit to a drug and alcohol evaluation.

 State of Florida v.
 M.S.B. – The client was arrested after being involved in a one-car traffic crash where his vehicle was overturned.
 A witness observed the crash, called the police and a DUI unit ultimately responded.
 Post Miranda warnings, the client indicated to the police that he had consumed four to five beers.
-The client was arrested after performing field sobriety exercises and was transported to the Duval County Detention Facility, where he blew 0.143 and 0.141.
+The client was arrested after performing field sobriety exercises and was transported to the Duval County Detention Facility, where he blew and had a blood alcohol level of about .143% and .141%.
 The entire investigation was on videotape.
 Ms. Johnson took the case to trial and argued, in her closing argument, that due to the lapse of time between when the client last drove and when the breath test was ultimately taken at the jail, over two hours later, the breath test results were not relevant.
-Additionally, we argued that due to the accident, it was unreasonable to expect the client to perform the exercises successfully, and instead of arresting him for DUI, they should have taken him to the hospital.
+Additionally, she argued that due to the accident, it was unreasonable to expect the client to perform the exercises successfully, and instead of arresting him for DUI, they should have taken him to the hospital.
 The jury came back with a verdict of not guilty.

 State of Florida v.
 T.H. – The client was pulled over for supposedly swerving four times on each side, crossing the lane markers on the road.
 The client was pulled over, and the officer reported that he had bloodshot eyes, slurred speech and a strong odor of an alcoholic beverage.
-A DUI officer was called, and the client was given field sobriety exercises, after which the officer arrested the client and transported him to the Duval County Detention Facility, where he blew 0.244 and 0.244.
+A DUI officer was called, and the client was given field sobriety exercises, after which the officer arrested the client and transported him to the Duval County Detention Facility, where he blew and had a blood alcohol level of about .244%.
 However, at trial, the breath test operator said the client only had a faint odor of alcohol on his breath and had no difficulty walking or talking.
-Additionally, during the trial, we presented testimony from the bartender who served the client and said he was not impaired at the bar, where he ordered four martinis, from his friend who was with him that night, who also said he was not impaired and from a scientist who said that, given how he performed on the exercises and what he drank, the breath test machine could not have been working properly.
+Additionally, during the trial, attorney Johnson presented testimony from the bartender who served the client and said he was not impaired at the bar, where he ordered four martinis, from his friend who was with him that night, who also said he was not impaired and from a scientist who said that, given how he performed on the exercises and what he drank, the breath test machine could not have been working properly.
 The jury found the client not guilty.

 State of Florida v.
 S.L. – The client was pulled over for failing to maintain a single lane.
 The stopping officer allegedly detected a strong odor of alcohol on the client’s breath; his eyes were red and watery; his face was allegedly flushed and speech slurred; and the officer observed an open 12-ounce can of Miller beer on the floorboard.
 The client performed one field sobriety exercise and then allegedly refused to continue.
-At that time, he was arrested and transported to the Pre-Trial Detention Facility, where he blew 0.152 and 0.152 in the breath test machine.
-At trial, we argued that due to the delay of two hours between the time of driving and the breath test, the results were not relevant and should not be considered by the jury.
+At that time, he was arrested and transported to the Pretrial Detention Facility, where he blew and had a blood alcohol level of about .152% in the breath test machine.
+At trial, attorney Johnson argued that due to the delay of two hours between the time of driving and the breath test, the results were not relevant and should not be considered by the jury.
 The jury found the client not guilty.

 Contact The Firm To Discuss Your Legal Options In A Free Consultation

-Based in Jacksonville, 904-820-3455, serves clients throughout the state of Florida.
+Based in Jacksonville, the attorney at Janet E. Johnson, P.A., serves clients throughout the state of Florida.
 If you’re facing DUI charges and are worried about your future, contact the firm today for a free initial consultation.
 Just call 904-820-3455 or submit an online contact form.